MaterializeInc/materialize/test/mz-e2e/README.md

 # Usage

-The mz-e2e is made to run alone and during nightlies.
+The mz-e2e is made to run alone and during nightly.

 # Running